 I am a total creature of habit.
 Once I find a workout routine, I tend to stick with it until I get completely bored.
 Anyone else feel me?
 So lately I’ve been on the hunt for new workout trends to mix it up.
 I know it is better for me mentally and physically to change it up.
 Keeping my muscles guessing improves me fitness, and trying new things is definitely a boredom buster.

 Win-win, no?
+Especially as we adjust to a new overall routine with kids heading back to school so soon.
 But if you’re at a loss at what to try, I’ve got some great suggestions for you.

 It might just sound like an arm workout, but boxing actually tones your entire body and works your cardio fitness.
 Boxing gyms are popping up nationwide.
 Be prepared to punch a bag, go through some combinations, and to leave seriously sore.
 If you just want to test the waters, try a kickboxing class.
 Body Combat is one of my favorites that is offered at local gyms.